xdeb-org/xdeb-install/README.md

-   url, u         install a package from a URL directly file, f        install a package from a local DEB file clean, c       cleanup temporary xdeb context root path, optionally the repository lists as well help, h        Shows a list of commands or help for one command
+   url, u         install a package from a URL directly file, f        install a package from a local DEB file clean, c       cleanup temporary xdeb context root path, optionally the repository lists as well version, v     prints the version of this tool help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: